Oxfordshire: Rivers and canals

 From the mid-point western edge to the southeast corner of Oxfordshire, via the city in the middle, runs the Thames with its flat floodplains.
 This river forms the historic limit with Berkshire, remaining so on some lowest reaches.
 The Thames Path National Trail follows the river from upper estuary to a source.

 Many smaller rivers in the county feed into the Thames, such as the Thame, Windrush, Evenlode and Cherwell.
 Some of these have trails running along their valleys.
 The Oxford Canal links to the Midlands and follows the Cherwell from Banbury via Kidlington into the city of Oxford, where these join the navigable Thames.
-About 15% of the historically named Wilts & Berks Canal, in sporadic sections, has been restored to navigability, including the county-relevant 140 metres near Abingdon-on-Thames where it could, if restored, meet the Thames.
+About 15% of the historically named Wilts & Berks Canal, in sporadic sections, has been restored to navigability.

 Green belt

 Oxfordshire contains a green belt area that fully envelops the city of Oxford and extends for some miles to protect surrounding towns and villages from inappropriate development and urban growth.
 Its border in the east extends to the Buckinghamshire county boundary, while part of its southern border is shared with the North Wessex Downs AONB.
 It was first drawn up in the 1950s, and all of the county's districts contain some portion of the belt.